10 Little Things That Could Be Making Your Home a Fire Hazard

 Using frayed electrical cords

 If it has been awhile since you’ve looked at the condition of your electrical cords, now is a good time to check in.
 Frayed or broken electrical cords are problematic and can cause fires if they aren’t replaced.
 You should also plug power cords directly into outlets, not into extension cords.
-Warning!
-Keeping your electronics plugged in is costing you A LOT of money.
+Here are 10 more things in your home you didn't realize were safety hazards.

 Not having a fire extinguisher in the home

 A small fire extinguisher can help put out a small fire before it has a chance to rage out of control.
 When you’re cooking, keep a pan lid or cookie sheet nearby.
 You can use it to cover your pan if it catches on fire.
 Salt and baking soda can be sprinkled on a grease fire to extinguish it.
-(Make sure you always have these 10 things in your home emergency kit.)
+Don't forget to do these other 10 vital home maintenance tasks that could save you thousands.